 - Third-party loggers In addition to the loggers listed above there are also other non-Davis loggers that can emulate the WeatherlinkIP as a network logger but that also offer additional features.
 These include the WiFi Logger and units such as Meteobridge Nano;

-The Weatherlink Live unit was released in April 2019.
+The Weatherlink Live unit was released in April 2019 and is now the recommended Davis solution as a data handling gateway.
 This differs from the loggers listed above in the sense that it is a standalone device and des not fit inside a Vue/VP2 console.
 However, Weatherlink Live fulfils many of the same roles as the traditional Davis loggers in being able to upload data to weatherlink.com and to pass data to other local software.

 Weatherlink local software